 My work has been featured in dozens of magazines, newspapers and blogs and I was in the book and movie “Sign Painters” and a few documentary shorts.
 In the last 10 years I have worked for everyone from Lindsey Buckingham of Fleetwood Mac to hole-in-the wall mom-and-pop restaurants, co authored the book “You, Me and Morrissey” which was an Official Entrant for the 2008 Pulitzer Prize, given lectures at Universities and in general had a great time.

 p.s.
 The awesome portrait of me in the cheesy “artist” beret was done by the mega talented Jordon Domont.
 You can check out more of his work here: http://www.jordan-domont.com/

-Coming to you from Starr Studios in the basement of Jupiter House Coffee on the Square in Denton, Texas- this is Coffee With a Sign Painter, a weekly podcast hosted by sign painter Sean Starr that consists of interviews with other sign painters and some of the customers and characters Sean comes across while running his studio.
+Coming to you from Starr Studios in the basement of Jupiter House Coffee in Denton, Texas- this is Coffee With a Sign Painter, a weekly podcast hosted by sign painter Sean Starr that consists of interviews with other sign painters and some of the customers and characters Sean comes across while running his studio.